-Bette met Merrill, also an actor, on the set of her comeback film, the classic All About Eve (1950).
-Merrill and Bette were arguably both alcoholics by the time they got married, and confused the characters they played in All About Eve with real life.
+Bette met Gary Merrill, also an actor, on the set of her comeback film, the classic All About Eve (1950).
+Merrill and Bette were arguably both alcoholics by the time they married, and confused the characters they played in All About Eve with real life.
 The marriage to Merrill was probably the most volatile of Bette’s unions.
-It’s pretty safe to say Gary was physically abusive, though Bette surely goaded him on.
+It’s pretty safe to say that Gary was physically abusive, and that Bette goaded him on.

 Bette and Merrill adopted two children together, Margot (named after Bette’s Eve character) and Michael.
 When Margot was a toddler, it was discovered that she was mentally disabled.
 Doctors said Margot’s disability most likely stemmed from some sort of head trauma sustained either during childbirth or shortly thereafter.

 Two staff members in the Davis/Merrill home at the time, Margot’s nurse and the family housekeeper, are of the opinion that Bette or Merrill, with their short tempers and alcohol consumption, were in some way responsible for Margot’s mental handicaps…we’ll never know for sure.

 When asked towards the end of her life which of her husbands Bette liked best, she responded with classic Bette Davis wit:

 “Obviously I had no favorite since I dumped them all!”